Torres Strait Fish Receiver System

 A mandatory Fish Receiver System (FRS) has been in place for all Torres Strait fisheries except the Torres Strait Prawn Fishery from 1 December 2017.
 Under the FRS system, persons or business receiving (including buying) Torres Strait seafood will need to hold a Torres Strait Fish Receivers licence.
 Licenced fish receivers are only allowed to receive product from licenced Torres Strait commercial fishers.
 Licenced Torres Strait commercial fishers are only allowed to dispose of their catch to licenced fish receivers.
 Download and complete the application for a Torres Strait Fish Receiver Licence and return via post, fax or email.
 More information about the FRS can be found in the FAQ section below or in the

-Frequently Asked Questions about the Fish Reciever System
+Frequently Asked Questions about the Fish Receiver System

 What is a fish receiver system and why do we need it?